Admissions overview: how to apply

-Admissions will open in late September and close on 31 May.
+Admissions will open in early September and close on 31 May.
 As demand for places is likely to be strong, we recommend you apply as early as possible.
 Early application also helps to assist with College placement and visa applications.
 Some scholarships also require applications to be submitted by earlier deadlines.

 What is the deadline for applications?

 Application submissions for the Master of Finance programme will be accepted for consideration until all the available places are filled, provided they meet the required criteria.
 We will not accept any applications after 31 May.
 All three of your references must also be received by this deadline.

 Is there an application fee?

-Yes, there is an application fee of £100 payable at the point of application submission.
+Yes, there is a non-refundable application fee of £120 payable at the point of application submission.
 Payment can be made by credit or debit card through our online application system.